synchronal/moar/README.md

 `Moar.Random`

 - `float` returns a random float.
+- `fuzz` increases or decreases a number by a random percent.
 - `integer` returns a random integer.
 - `string` returns random base64- or base32-encoded string.